ImperialCollegeLondon/INDI/docs/Segmentation_Slicer.md

 ### Epi and endo contours

-Use the curve tool to draw the epicardium and endocardium edges every few slices.
+Use the curve tool from the markup module to draw the epicardium and endocardium edges every few slices.
 Name each curve with a name including `endo` and `epi` for the endocardium and epicardium curves respectively.

 >[!NOTE]
->Due to how 3D SLicer names things is important to rename the curve before adding points.
+>Due to how 3D Slicer names things is important to rename the curve before adding points.

 ![Tissue block contours](assets/segmentation/tissue_blocks_cont.png)